Merrimack Warriors men's soccer: History

 The Merrimack soccer team dates back to 1970 when they had their first season, with Merrimack athletic director J Thom Lawler as the program's first head coach.
 They did not see much success in their first decade of existence, going through five head coaches during this period.
 Things changed when they hired Tony Martone in 1981.
 They joined the NE10 in 1984.
 Martone started to slowly build up the program over his first decade as coach.
 By the time the 1990s rolled around the Warriors started to hit their first real form of success.
-In 1994 they won their first regular season championship, going undefeated in conference play 9-0-0.
+In 1994 they won their first regular season championship, going undefeated in conference play 9–0–0.
 They built off this momentum, winning three straight NE10 tournament championships from 1995 to 1997.
 They also won an ECAC tournament championship in 1997.
 Steve McAuliffe was the first player in program history to be named an all American in 1997.
 The program then declined a little till the 2010s, when they saw a nice stretch of success.
-Still under the helm of Martone, the Warriors had one of their best seasons in 2012, going 15-4-2 overall and 9-3-1 in conference play and securing their first regular season title since 1997.
-They lost 2-1 to SNHU in the NE10 championship, but they received an at-large bid to the NCAA tournament as the #16 team in the country.
+Still under the helm of Martone, the Warriors had one of their best seasons in 2012, going 15–4–2 overall and 9–3–1 in conference play and securing their first regular season title since 1997.
+They lost 2–1 to SNHU in the NE10 championship, but they received an at-large bid to the NCAA tournament as the No. 16 team in the country.
 This marked the program's first appearance in the tournament.
-They beat Franklin Pierce in the first round 1-0 before falling to SNHU in the second round.
+They beat Franklin Pierce in the first round 1–0 before falling to SNHU in the second round.
 They narrowly missed the tournament the following year.
-But in 2014 they made the NCAA tournament for a second time, with a 14-3-2 record.
-They beat Philadelphia University in the first round 2-0 and picked up a second-round victory over #10 Southern Conn.
-St. 1-0.
-In the third round they lost to LIU post 1-0.
-They made the tournament for a third time in 2015, going 14-3-2 overall.
-They won their first-round match over Le Moyne 2-1 before once again losing to SNHU in the second round.
+But in 2014 they made the NCAA tournament for a second time, with a 14–3–2 record.
+They beat Philadelphia University in the first round 2–0 and picked up a second-round victory over No. 10 Southern Conn.
+St. 1–0.
+In the third round they lost to LIU post 1–0.
+They made the tournament for a third time in 2015, going 14–3–2 overall.
+They won their first-round match over Le Moyne 2–1 before once again losing to SNHU in the second round.
 In 2016 the team made the tournament for the third year in a row, once again losing in the second round.
-During the 2017 season, the team went 16-3-2 and beat Bentley 2-1 in extra time to win their first NE10 tournament in 20 year, advancing to their fifth and final NCAA D2 tournament.
+During the 2017 season, the team went 16–3–2 and beat Bentley 2–1 in extra time to win their first NE10 tournament in 20-year, advancing to their fifth and final NCAA D2 tournament.